C# Eval Expression How to use LINQ with Dynamic Expression

 The LINQ SelectManyDynamic projects each element of a sequence to an IEnumerable and flattens the resulting sequences into one sequence.
 You can use a dynamic string expression to select a specific column.

-In this example, we will dynamically select some customer item properties, and returns a list.
+In this example, we will dynamically select products from different catalog, and returns the full products list.

 LINQ SkipWhileDynamic Method